 CST students are able to meet the basic development needs of organizations from different industries including software development, finance and banking, telecommunication, entertainment, health care, government agencies, and small businesses.

 Students are introduced into industry after completing the first half of their diploma program and have the following capabilities:

 - Programming (Procedural and Object Oriented)

 - Software development processes

-- Communication (oral and writing skills)
+- Communication (oral, writing, and documentation skills)

 “The students get real life experience in the business world and learn the soft skills one cannot learn in the classroom.
 The students hit the ground running – ready to go when the employer gets them.”